Boussi28/maple_seed_sensors/README.md

 # 🍁 Biodegradable maple seed inspired sensors for environmental monitoring

-This project explores the design, fabrication, and analysis of biodegradable, electronics-free sensors, inspired by the aerodynamic properties of maple seeds.
+This repository explores the design, fabrication, and analysis of biodegradable, electronics-free sensors, inspired by the aerodynamic properties of maple seeds.
 These sensors are intended for distributed, low-cost environmental monitoring (e.g. pH detection) and are capable of passive wind dispersal.

 # Features